The debate between cast-iron haters and loyalists is as enduring as the pan itself

 But when you ask cast-iron partisans about the skeptics, a funny thing happens.
 Most don’t sling insults.
 Will Copenhaver, vice president for marketing and sales for the Charleston-based Smithey Ironware Co., strikes a genteel (yet unmistakably shade-filled) note when asked about those on the other side of the aisle.

-Perhaps they’re just “contrarians,” suggests Copenhaver, whose company produces swoon-inducing, artisanal pans.
+Perhaps they’re just “contrarians,” suggests Copenhaver, whose company produces swoon-inducing artisanal pans.
 Or it’s just a matter of taste, he says, with the unspoken suggestion that the haters … well, as Southerners say about people with bad taste, bless their hearts.
 “Some people don’t like old houses,” he says.
 “Some people do.
-People who haven’t been exposed to cast iron might think it's a pure nostalgia play, which is not fair.”
+People who haven’t been exposed to cast iron might think it’s a pure nostalgia play, which is not fair.”

 Copenhaver allows that some people might find it annoying not to be able to put their pans in the dishwasher.
 But beyond that, he thinks that people who don’t like cast iron probably just think it’s harder to maintain than it really is.